If you have questions or issues to report please email firstname.lastname@example.org.

 Visit the Contact page to learn how to collaborate with us and to reach us with your feedback.

-One of our goals is to make the HCA data coordination platform code open and reusable to the community.
+One of our goals is to make the HCA Data Portal code open and reusable to the community.
 For now, contact us at email@example.com with questions about reusing our code.
 Stay tuned for more information about reusing code in the Intro section of the Data Portal.